 Purpose of Increasing Housing Options

-Both ADUs and DADUs address the need for more flexible and diverse housing solutions, providing additional living space on existing residential properties.
+Both ADUs and DADUs address the need for more flexible and diverse housing solutions, providing extra space on existing residential properties.
 This point is especially crucial in densely populated areas, like Seattle.

 Rental Income Potential

-Both types of units can generate rental income, making them attractive investments for homeowners looking to maximize their property’s earning potential.
+Both types of units can generate income, making them attractive investments for homeowners looking to maximize their property's earning potential.
+A standalone DADU tends to command higher rent, since it feels more like a separate single-family home.

 Additional Space for Visitors and Guests